 Sift the flour, salt, baking powder and baking soda into a large bowl.

-Beat the butter and brown sugar in a large bowl with an electric mixer on medium-high speed until pale and fluffy, about 4 minutes, scraping down the sides of the bowl as needed.
+Beat the butter and brown sugar in another large bowl with an electric mixer on medium-high speed until pale and fluffy, about 4 minutes, scraping down the sides of the bowl as needed.
 (Use the paddle attachment for a stand mixer.)
 Beat in the eggs one at a time, then beat in the vanilla.
 Reduce the mixer speed to low.
 Add the dry ingredients and beat until combined.
 Stir in the chocolate chips by hand.

 Press plastic wrap directly onto the surface of the dough and refrigerate at least 1 hour or preferably overnight.